-These spicy black bean and cauliflower tacos are one of our favorite options for Taco Tuesday!
+These spicy black bean and roasted cauliflower tacos are one of our favorite options for Taco Tuesday!
 They’re finished with a creamy vegan avocado crema, pickled red onion, fresh cilantro and a squeeze of lime for freshness.
-Serve on your favorite gluten free corn tortillas.

-When we have a bit more time on our hands, we’ll just publish the black bean recipe in a separate post so it’s easy to refer to for multiple recipes.
-We like using them in homemade burrito bowls (or burritos), tacos (duh), quesadillas, or even on their own as a flavorful plant-based protein option.
+We love using the spicy black beans in homemade burrito bowls (or burritos), tacos (duh), quesadillas, or even on their own as a flavorful plant-based protein option.

 The key to making roasted cauliflower extra crispy is a bit of white rice or arrowroot flour.
 (We use the same tip for these Spiced Sweet Potato Fries!)
 A little bit goes a long way – we use about 2 tbsp of flour for a large head of cauliflower.